jonfra165/Thankyou/README.md

     2.1 When MariaDB is downloaded you need to add a path to it.
 To do this follow the following steps:
         2.1.1 Copy the path to the bin-folder within the MariaDB-folder.
             Example: C:\Program Files\MariaDB 10.5\bin
-        2.1.2 Open up 'Control Panel'
+        2.1.2 Open up: 'Control Panel'
-        2.1.3 Choose 'Systems'
+        2.1.3 Choose: 'Systems'
-        2.1.4 Choose 'Advanced system setting'
+        2.1.4 Choose: 'Advanced system setting'
-        2.1.5 Choose 'Environment Variables'
+        2.1.5 Choose: 'Environment Variables'
-        2.1.6 In the first box, choose 'Path' and then click 'Edit' below this box.
+        2.1.6 In the first box choose: 'Path'
-        2.1.7 Choose 'New'
+        2.1.7 Below the first box choose: 'Edit' (DO NOT CHOOSE 'New'!)
+        2.1.8 In the new window choose: 'New'
-        2.1.8 Paste the path
+        2.1.9 Paste the path
-        2.1.9 Choose 'OK' to save
+        2.1.10 Choose 'OK' to save

     2.2.
 You now need to create a basic setup and the database which will be used.
         2.1 Open up Windows Powershell